-Some eConcordia online courses may have a course material fee to pay before accessing the course.
+Some eConcordia online courses may have a Direct Access Fee to pay before accessing the course.
 This fee must be paid to gain access to the course and is separate from the Concordia University tuition fee.
 It is also not possible to combine the two fees.

-It is not an option to transfer paid course material fees from one course to another.
+It is not an option to transfer paid access fees from one course to another.
 We also do not allow course material fees to be transferred from one term to another.

 As long as the course has been successfully dropped from the MyConcordia Portal, it is considered dropped from the eConcordia portal as well.
 It will be removed from the eConcordia account after the DNE date.